-"I've come to give myself up," continued Rolandsen.
+"I've come to give myself up," says Rolandsen.
 "It would not be right to hide it any longer; 'tis bad enough as it is."

-"Leave us alone a minute," said Old Mack to his son.
+"Leave us alone a minute," says Old Mack.

-Frederik walked out.
+Frederik walks out.

-Said Mack, "Are you in your right senses to-day?"

-"I did it, I tell you," shouted Rolandsen; and his was a voice for song and strong words.
+Says Mack, "Are you in your right senses to-day?"
+"I did it, I tell you," shouts Rolandsen.
+And Rolandsen's voice was a voice for song and strong words.
 Then there was a pause.
 Mack blinked his eyes, and looked thoughtful.
 "You did it, you say?"
 "Yes."
 Mack thought again.
-That good brain of his had solved many a problem in its day; he was well used to settling a matter quickly, without unnecessary words.

-"And will you hold by your words to-morrow as well?"
+That good brain of his had solved many a problem in its day; he was well used to settling a matter quickly.
+"And will you hold by your words tomorrow as well?"
 "Yes.
 From henceforth I will not conceal it.
-I have had a letter from the pastor, and it's that has changed me."
+I have had a letter from the priest, and it's that has changed me."
 Was Mack beginning to believe him?
 Or was it merely as a matter of form that he went on?